Nigel Huddleston

-Nigel Paul Huddleston (born 13 October 1970) is a British politician who has served as Shadow Secretary of State for Culture, Media and Sport since July 2025.
+Nigel Paul Huddleston (born 13 October 1970) is a British politician who was Shadow Secretary of State for Culture, Media and Sport from 2025 to 2026.
 He has been the Member of Parliament (MP) for Droitwich and Evesham, previously Mid Worcestershire, since 2015 and was Financial Secretary to the Treasury from November 2023 to July 2024.

 He previously served as Parliamentary Under-Secretary of State at the Department for Digital, Culture, Media and Sport from 2020 to 2022 and as Minister of State for International Trade from February to November 2023.

 Early life and career

+His parents Alan George Huddleston married Pauline Franklin on Saturday 27 November 1965 at Holy Cross Church in Boultham Moor.

 Nigel Huddleston was born on 13 October 1970 in Lincoln.
 He was educated at the Sir Robert Pattinson Academy, a state secondary school in North Hykeham in Lincolnshire, followed by Christ Church, Oxford, where he studied politics and economics.
 He received an MBA from the UCLA Anderson School of Management in Los Angeles, California.

 Huddleston started his career as a consultant for Arthur Andersen.
 He continued his career at Deloitte, and later worked as the industry head of travel for Google.